jamaldevsecops/ELK-Stack/Package-Based-Installation/APM-Server/APM-Server-Installaiton.md

-# 🚀 Elasticsearch APM Server Deployment Guide (Elastic 9.x – Secure / Production)
+# 🚀 Elasticsearch APM Server Deployment Guide (Elastic 9.x)
 This guide describes how to deploy **APM Server** in an **Elastic 9.x secured cluster** using the **supported authentication model** and **HTTPS-enabled APM intake**.

 ---